- e-Cig Kits

 While some may save frugally for future generations, others will enjoy a frivolous reward for achieving one of life’s greatest tasks – to stop smoking.
 We’re not saying it’s going to be easy, but the reality of more money in your pockets means that should you wish to treat yourself from time to time, you will more than likely have the means to do so, as opposed to the days when you spent all that money on cigarettes and tobacco.

 Need help this Stoptober?
-From e-cigarettes to nicotine patches, the campaigns dedicated website to all things to do with quitting smoking is packed with tips and tricks to help you on your way to becoming smoke-free.
+From e cigarettes to nicotine patches, the campaigns dedicated website to all things to do with quitting smoking is packed with tips and tricks to help you.
+On your way to becoming smoke-free, e cigarettes are a tool to make use of in order to reduce your nicotine intake gradually so you don't have to go cold turkey and in the mean time you can find a favourite e liquid flavour.